-Polarised light micrograph of a rotifer (phylum Rotifera).
+Polarised light micrograph of a Euchlanis dilatata rotifer.
 Also called wheel animals, rotifers are common in freshwater environments.
 They use their cilia (microscopic hairs) and two toe-like projections for locomotion.
 They are surprisingly complex on the inside: they have a brain, reproductive organs, a bladder and a digestive system.
 They are omnivorous, eating bacteria, debris or small protozoans.
-Magnification: x330 when printed 10 centimetres tall.
+Magnification: x330 when printed 10 centimetres wide.

 Model release not required.
 Property release not required.